xinchaosong/xinchaosong.github.io/index.md

 # About Me

 I am currently a Ph.D.
+Student in Computer Science at Clarkson University, Potsdam, New York.
+My advisers are [Prof. Natasha Banerjee](https://www.clarkson.edu/people/natasha-banerjee) and [Prof. Sean Banerjee](https://www.clarkson.edu/people/sean-banerjee).
+Before joining Clarkson, I received my master's degree in computer science at Northeastern University, Boston, Massachusetts, where I was advised by [Prof. Robert Platt](https://www.khoury.northeastern.edu/people/robert-platt/).
+I also worked in the mechanical engineering field for many years with a master of science in mechanical engineering.

-Student in Computer Science at Clarkson University.
-I have two master's degrees in computer science and mechanical engineering respectively with several years' relevant working and research experience.
-My research interest is robotics and machine learning with a focus on perception, planning, control, and manipulation, especially from an interdisciplinary perspective of software and hardware.
+My research interest is robotics and deep learning with a focus on multimodal perception, planning, control, and manipulation, especially from an interdisciplinary perspective of software and hardware.

 * * *